nodo/machine-learning-challenge/README.md

+# Machine Learning Challenge 2014 (Aalto University)

-# Predict the type of the wine
+## Predict the type of the wine

 The task is predicting the type of the wine: White (label 0) or Red (label 1).
 Visualizing the data using dimensionality reduction is possible to see that the two classes are easily separable.